Sugar, maize flour, cooking oil lead sharp increase in food prices | Pulselive Kenya

 Loose maize flour prices climbed by 2%, reflecting broader pressures in the grain market.

-The price of salad cooking oil increased by 3.1% to Sh326.54 per litre.
+The price of salad cooking oil increased by 3.1% to Sh342.54 per litre.
 Tomatoes, another essential ingredient, rose by 2.6%, underscoring challenges faced by consumers in affording fresh produce.

 The rise in food prices is expected to exacerbate the cost of living crisis in Kenya, particularly for low- and middle-income households.